-If the owner has identified a contractor by this time, the contractor's role typically consists of:
+If the Owner has identified a contractor by this time, the contractor's role typically consists of:

 - 1. If rehabilitation, review refined work scope and update estimate of site improvement costs. - 2.
-If new construction, review design development documents, provide value engineering, and refine and update estimate of site improvement costs. - Submit to Minnesota Housing for review and approval contractor's EEO Policy Statement (Minnesota Housing form) available at Post-Selection Materials for Owners and Developers web page. - 4.
-Review the following information (normally provided by the owner), if applicable, and assist the owner and/or Architect of Record in finding solutions to any obstacles: - a.
+If new construction, review design development documents, provide value engineering, and refine and update estimate of site improvement costs. - 3.
+Submit to Minnesota Housing for review and approval contractor's EEO Policy Statement (Minnesota Housing form) available on the Post-Selection Materials for Owners and Developers webpage. - 4.
+Review the following information (normally provided by the Owner), if applicable, and assist the Owner and/or Architect of Record in finding solutions to any obstacles: - a.
 Geotechnical Exploration Report - b.
 Environmental Assessment(s).
-Refer to Minnesota Housing's Environmental Standards web page. - c.
+Refer to Minnesota Housing's Environmental Standards webpage. - c.
 Energy Audit/ Energy Rebate Analysis.
-Refer to Chapter 8 of the Rental Housing Design/ Construction Standards available at the Building Standards webpage. - d.
+Refer to Chapter 8 of the Rental Housing Design/Construction Standards available on the Building Standards webpage. - d.
 Boundary and Topographic Survey